Serena Williams to face Maria Sharapova at French Open

 They wouldn’t be considered pals but Sharapova admitted to being “inspired” by her on-court tormentor.
 Their path to stardom from humble beginnings is also inspiring, according to Sharapova.

-Born in Siberia, Russia, Sharapova moved to the US at a young age to chase her tennis dream.
+Born in Siberia, Russia, Sharapova moved to the US aged six to chase her tennis dream.
 Williams and older sister Venus grew up in Compton in the 1980s at a time when gang warfare was not uncommon in the Los Angeles suburb.

-Many have also been inspired by Petra Kvitova, who returned to the tennis tour at the French Open last year after being attacked in her home at the end of 2016.

-Despite suffering nerve damage to her left, playing hand, Kvitova entered the French Open as a contender thanks to clay titles in Prague and Madrid.
+Williams, however, wasn’t inspired by Sharapova’s autobiography, ‘Unstoppable: My Life So Far,’ published last year.

-But the twice Wimbledon winner joined her Czech Fed Cup teammate Pliskova on the sidelines, losing to Anett Kontaveit 7-6 (8-6) 7-6 (7-4) in a match originally scheduled for Friday.
+Twice Wimbledon winner Petra Kvitova joined her Czech Fed Cup teammate Pliskova on the sidelines, losing to Anett Kontaveit 7-6 (8-6) 7-6 (7-4) in a match originally scheduled for Friday.

+Kvitova entered the French Open as a contender after winning clay titles in Prague and Madrid and holding a 13-match winning streak.
+A year ago in Paris, she made her return to tennis after being attacked in her home and suffering nerve damage to her left, playing hand.

-Seeded 25th, Kontaveit had a fruitful clay swing herself and a breakthrough win at a grand slam had been coming after several near misses.
+The 25th-seeded Kontaveit had a fruitful clay swing — beating Venus Williams twice — herself and a breakthrough win at a grand slam had been coming after several near misses.

-Kvitova, whose 13-match win streak concluded, was the highest profile name to exit.

-“Of course, I’m pretty sad, but, on the other hand, I’m very happy about everything in the life,” she said.
+“Of course, I’m pretty sad, but, on the other hand, I’m very happy about everything in the life,” said Kvitova.

 Rafael Nadal, meanwhile, achieved yet another milestone on clay.